owap/scenery/README.md

     }
 }

-// Second, instantiate a Validator object, referencing your Template on the local filesystem var Validator = require('./lib/Validator.js');
+// Second, instantiate a Validator object, passing in two arguments:
+//    - The path to your CloudFormation Template
+//    - The path to your AWS Config

+var Validator = require('./lib/Validator.js');
-var myValidator = Validator('/tmp/MyCFTemplate.json');
+var myValidator = Validator('/tmp/MyCFTemplate.json', '/opt/aws_config.json');

 // Finally, invoke the validator, passing the callback we defined above myValidator.validate(validationCallback);